If you are looking to recover any losses in rent from past or present tenants, Helpland can assist you.

 If you have a problem tenant then Landlord Action are your fixed-fee eviction specialists.

 Unlike other fixed fee operators, have peace of mind knowing Landlord Action is fully authorised and regulated by the Solicitors Regulation Authority.
 Landlord Action deal directly with the courts, resolving issues quickly and efficiently.

-Landlord Action were one of the original Recognised Suppliers and Paul Shamplina, the founder of Landlord Action, is a frequent speaker at NRLA meetings alongside his work on Channel 5's Nightmare Tenants, Slum Landlords and LBC's Property Hour.
+Landlord Action were one of the original NLA and RLA Recognised Suppliers and Paul Shamplina, the founder of Landlord Action, is a frequent speaker at NRLA meetings alongside his work on Channel 5's Nightmare Tenants, Slum Landlords and LBC's Property Hour.

 - Eviction advice

 - Tenant eviction in three steps - notice, claim, bailiff

 - Remove squatters